ag2me/authapp/README.md

                    "DateAdded": "2023-06-11T15:23:56Z",
                    "DateUpdated": null
                }`
-      5. Create Modules.
-         - This endpoint is used to add a new modules for the system created.
-         - HTTP Method: POST
-         - Parameters:
-            - SystemName (string): The name of the system.
-            - EntityNameID (integer): The unique identifier of the entity/company.
-            - SystemDescription (string): A description of the system.
-         - Example Request:
+            - To display to all
-            - POST `/api/systems/`
+               - Request `/api/systems/`
-            -  `{
+               - Response `[
-                    "SystemName": "Realty System",
+                              {
+                                  "SystemID": 1,
                                   "EntityNameID": 1,
+                                  "SystemCode": "AU",
+                                  "SystemName": "Auth System",
-                    "SystemDescription": "For Realty"
+                                  "SystemDescription": null,
-                }`
-          - Example Response:
-             - `{
+                                  "ReferenceTableStatusID": 1,
+                                  "DateAdded": "2023-06-09T18:38:14Z",
+                                  "DateUpdated": null
+                              },
+                              {
-                    "SystemID": 3,
+                                  "SystemID": 2,
                                   "EntityNameID": 1,
+                                  "SystemCode": null,
-                    "SystemName": "Realty System",
+                                  "SystemName": "POS System",
-                    "SystemDescription": "For Realty"
+                                  "SystemDescription": "This is for cashiering and sales monitoring", "ReferenceTableStatusID": 1,
+                                  "DateAdded": "2023-06-11T11:40:09Z",
+                                  "DateUpdated": null
+                              }
+                          ]`
+      5. Create Module
+          - Refers to the Modules used for the system.
+          - HTTP Method: POST
+          - parameters:
+             - ModuleName: This parameter represents the name of the module and the navigation.
+             - SystemID: This parameter contains the ID of the system being created.
+             - ModuleController: This parameter is used for navigation when the IsComponent parameter is set to 'N'.
+             - ModuleDescription: This parameter provides a description of the module.
+             - ModuleParentID: Set this parameter to either 1 or 0 to indicate the module's parent ID.
+             - ModuleSequence: This parameter represents the sequence number of the module.
+             - IsDefaultSystemController: Use 'N' if the module is for navigation purposes.
+Use 'Y' if the module is for permissions such as create, delete, and others.
+           - endpoint `api/modules/`
+           - Request `{
+                           "ModuleName" : "Transaction"
+                           ,"SystemID" : 1
+                           ,"ModuleController": "transaction/"
+                           ,"ModuleDescription": "Transaction of the system"
+                           ,"ModuleParentID":"1"
+                           ,"ModuleSequence" : 1
+                           ,"IsComponent": "N"
+                           ,"IsDefaultSystemController":"N"
                        }`
+            - Response
+                     `{
+                         "ModuleID": 2,
+                         "SystemID": 1,
+                         "ModuleName": "Transaction",
+                         "ModuleController": "transaction/",
+                         "ModuleDescription": "Transaction of the system",
+                         "ModuleParentID": 1,
+                         "ModuleSequence": 1,
+                         "IsComponent": "N",
+                         "IsDefaultSystemController": "N"
+                     }`
-      8. To verify the modules added, use the `Get the list of the modules` endpoint.
+      6. To verify the modules added.
+           * The statement describes a GET method used to retrieve modules.
+The parameter used is search, which allows for filtering the modules based on their names using a "like" operator.
+           - HTTP Method: GET
+           - search (string): This parameter represents the branch name to search for.
+             - Request `/api/modules/?search=trans`
+             - Response `[
+                               {
+                                   "ModuleID": 2,
+                                   "SystemID": 1,
+                                   "ModuleName": "Transaction",
+                                   "ModuleController": "transaction/",
+                                   "ModuleDescription": "Transaction of the system",
+                                   "ModuleParentID": 1,
+                                   "ModuleSequence": 1,
+                                   "IsComponent": "N",
+                                   "IsDefaultSystemController": "N",
+                                   "ReferenceTableStatusID": 1,
+                                   "DateAdded": "2023-06-11T11:13:29Z",
+                                   "DateUpdated": null
+                               }
+                           ]`
+           - To display all modules
+               - Request `/api/modules/`
+               - Response `[
+                              {
+                                  "ModuleID": 1,
+                                  "SystemID": 1,
+                                  "ModuleName": "Dashboard",
+                                  "ModuleController": "dashboard/",
+                                  "ModuleDescription": null,
+                                  "ModuleParentID": 1,
+                                  "ModuleSequence": 1,
+                                  "IsComponent": "N",
+                                  "IsDefaultSystemController": "Y",
+                                  "ReferenceTableStatusID": 1,
+                                  "DateAdded": "2023-06-09T18:49:39Z",
+                                  "DateUpdated": null
+                              },
+                              {
+                                  "ModuleID": 2,
+                                  "SystemID": 1,
+                                  "ModuleName": "Transaction",
+                                  "ModuleController": "transaction/",
+                                  "ModuleDescription": "Transaction of the system",
+                                  "ModuleParentID": 1,
+                                  "ModuleSequence": 1,
+                                  "IsComponent": "N",
+                                  "IsDefaultSystemController": "N",
+                                  "ReferenceTableStatusID": 1,
+                                  "DateAdded": "2023-06-11T11:13:29Z",
+                                  "DateUpdated": null
+                              }
+                          ]`

+      7. Create Signup
+          -  Refers to the action of adding a new user account to the system.
-      9. To create a user login, you can use the Signup endpoint.
-Make sure to provide the username, email, and password of the user:
+          -  Make sure to provide the username, email, and password of the user:
-          - Endpoint: /api/signup
           - Method: POST
           - Parameters:
             - username (string): The desired username for the user.
             - email (string): The email address of the user.
             - password (string): The password for the user's account.
+          - endpoint `api/signup`
+          - Request
+                `{
+                 "username": "johngaring"
+                 ,"email" : "ag2@gmail.com"
+                 ,"password": "qwerty"
+               }`
+          - Response
+              `{
+                  "UserLoginID": 8,
+                  "UserLoginEmail": "ag2@gmail.comm",
+                  "UserLoginName": "johngaring",
+                  "ReferenceTableStatusID": 1
+                }`

+      8. To Login
-      8. To check if a user has been successfully added, you can utilize the Login endpoint by providing the username and password as parameters
+          - To check if a user has been successfully added.
-          - Endpoint: /api/login
           - Method: POST
           - Parameters:
              - username (string): This is the username or email that the user provided during the signup process.
               - password (string): This is the password that the user set during the signup process.
+             - endpoint `api/login/`
+          - endpoint `api/login/`
+          - Request
+                 `
+                   {
+                       "username": "johngaring"
+                       ,"password": "qwerty"
+                   }
+                 `
+          - Response
+                `
+                  [
+                      {
+                          "UserLoginID": 8,
+                          "DefaultBranchID": null,
+                          "GroupCode": "STF",
+                          "UserLoginName": "johngaring",
+                          "UserLoginEmail": "ag2@gmail.com",
+                          "BranchID": 1,
+                          "BranchName": "Colon",
+                          "BranchCode": "Colon",
+                          "EntityNameID": null,
+                          "EntityName": "Moreton Bay Company",
+                          "ModuleController": "dashboard/",
+                          "SystemID": 1,
+                          "SystemName": "Auth System",
+                          "IsSuccess": "1",
+                          "Result": "Success",
+                          "IsLogin": true
+                      }
+                  ]
+                `

-      9. To create roles, use the Create Roles endpoint.
+      9. Create Roles
-          - Endpoint: /api/roles
+         - Refers to the process of establishing or defining new roles within a system, roles are used to group users based on their                responsibilities, access levels, or job functions.
+This includes determining the permissions, privileges, and access rights              associated with each role.
+Roles can be customized to meet specific organizational needs, such as 'administrator,' 'manager,''user,' or others.
+This is a POST method where UserGroupName is required.
           - Method: POST
           - Parameters:
             - UserGroupName (string): The desired Name of the group.
+         - endpoint `api/roles/`
+          - Request
+              `
+                {
+                    "UserGroupName": "Manager"
+                }
+              `
+          - Response
+              `
+                 {
+                     "UserGroupID": 5,
+                     "UserGroupName": "Manager"
+                 }
+              `
       10. To verify if the roles have been successfully added, you can utilize the Get available roles endpoint, ensuring to utilize the search parameter to get the desired roles you want.
          - Endpoint: /api/roles
          - Method: GET